Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 | 18    | Beast +3, 40 HP Tamed Beast, 4 Beast Points |
 | 24    | Beast +4, 50 HP Tamed Beast, 5 Beast Points |

+### Class Abilities

+Druids can call their Tamed Beast to action or beckon for nature's Untamed Beasts to come to their aid.

-Once per turn, druids can expand an action to have their Tamed Beast perform a skill check (this includes making a second attack using a Beast check).
+During combat, druids can expand an action to have their Tamed Beast perform a skill check.
+When making an attack with the Tamed Beast, the druid rolls a Beast check and deals damage based on the beast's size.

+> Tamed Beasts follow the same rules of injury and death when reduced to 0 hit points.
+> If a Tamed Beast dies, a new one is found upon reaching the next level milestone.

 Additionally, druids have access to a number of Beast Points, or BP, that they can use to call upon Untamed Beasts from nature.
 To call upon an Untamed Beast, druids must make a successful Beast check and expend the specified number of Beast Points.
-Druids regain all lost Beast Points after a Rest.
+Druids have a maximum number of Beast Points provided by their Tamed Beast and regain all lost Beast Points after a Rest.

-> Tamed Beasts follow the same rules of injury and death when reduced to 0 hit points.
-> If a Tamed Beast dies, a new one is found upon reaching the next level milestone.
+### Class Perks

 Druids can unlock new Untamed Beasts to call upon through their perks.